Astounding-GM-tools/astounding-cards/README.md

 🎲 **Try it now at [cards.astounding.games](https://cards.astounding.games)** 🎲

-A powerful, browser-based tool for creating and managing custom cards for tabletop RPGs, board games, or any creative project.
+Browser tool for creating and managing custom cards for tabletop RPGs, board games, or any creative project.
 Create character cards, item cards, location cards, and more!

 ## ✨ Features